MainulDip/iOS-study/SwiftLanguageTour/swift-basic.md

 ```

 ### Control Flow, conditionals, loop and nil:
+- conditionals : if | switch
+- loop: for-in | while | repeat-while
+- Braces around the body are required.
-Use if and switch to make conditionals, and use for-in, while, and repeat-while to make loops.
-Parentheses around the condition or loop variable are optional.
-Braces around the body are required.
+- Parentheses around the condition or loop variable are optional.

 ```swift
 let individualScores = [75, 43, 103, 87, 12]